KUHLwasStolen/E92dashModEnder3Display/README.md

 All of the models are in their perfect printing orientation and do not *need* supports.
 The only place where you might need a tiny bit of support is [this](cad/exports/SenderModels/Enclosure_bottom.step) model, on the small, straight overhang for the screw terminal.

-## Bluetooth media controller
-The Receiver/LCD module of the project offers bluetooth capability to control media playback on your phone.
-To be able to use this you need to have the [ESP32-BLE-Keyboard library](https://github.com/T-vK/ESP32-BLE-Keyboard/tree/master) installed.
-But you need to modify it a bit.
-Go to your Arduino-IDE sketchbook directory, go to ```libraries```, go to the ```ESP32-BLE-Keyboard``` directory, find the file ```BleKeyboard.cpp``` and replace it with [this file](src/BleKeyboard.cpp).
-You can then use the library as you would normally.

 ## Logging
 As mentioned above, the project offers optional logging capability.
 Data is stored to a SD-card in .csv format.
 For space reasons non-floating-point values in HEX, so not really human readable or ready to easily plot.